This country-specific Q&A provides an overview of Tax laws and regulations applicable in Colombia.

 Have you found the policing of cross border transactions within an international group to be a target of the tax authorities’ attention and in what ways?

-Yes, there has been a trend in audits specifically focused in transfer pricing and cross border transaction.
-These audits have increased during the COVID era and are likely to continue and intensify post COVID.
+Yes, there has been a trend in audits specifically focused in transfer pricing and cross border transactions.
+These audits have increased during the COVID era and are likely to continue.

 Is there a CFC or Thin Cap regime?
 Is there a transfer pricing regime and is it possible to obtain an advance pricing agreement?